bryanwhl/pet-social/docs/DeveloperGuide.md

 ![Playgroup Meetup](uml/PlaygroupMeetupActivity.png)

 Playgroup Meetups can be suggested on the Playgroup.
 Upon agreement among the members, the meetup date is set.
 Else, new dates are suggested.

+## Testing

+Our application follows the Model-View-Controller(MVC) model.
+The model being the MongoDB Database, the view being the User Interface, and the controller being the frontend logic with React states and backend logic with Apollo Client and mongoose.

+We divided our testing into two: Model and Controller Testing, as well as View testing.

+Model/Controller Testing is done with mock data and unit tests on our database to test application logic and flow.

+View testing is done with user interaction, gathering feedback on UI usability and functionality.

 ## Product scope